samborkent/plasma-solver/README.md

 * Add date and time to config file

 # To Do:
+* Check which Li, Ti, and O molecules forms in the PLD plasma plume
 * Check restriction values
 * Figure out the purpose of lines marked with %?%
 * Check ablation depth in target